 Judith Hertog was born in Amsterdam and moved to Israel as a teenager.
-She lived in China, Tibet, and Taiwan, and ended up settling in Vermont with her family.
+After having spent several years in Asia, she ended up settling in Vermont with her family.
 Judith can communicate in six languages but lost track of who or where she is.
 She writes to find out.

-Her writing has appeared in publications such as The New York Times, The Sun, Tin House, Tablet Magazine, Tricycle Magazine, and many others.
-In addition to being a writer and storyteller, Judith also loves photography.
+Her writing has appeared in publications such as The New York Times, The Sun, Tin House, Tablet Magazine, Tricycle Magazine, Hotel Amerika, Crab Orchard Review, the Dartmouth Alumni Magazine, and many others.
+Judith also loves photography.

 She has received honors and fellowships from the Vermont Studio Center, Virginia Center for Creative Arts, The Marble House Project, and The Watermill Center.